suntorytime/phase-2-part-B/part-3/README.md

 ### Provided Code
 For this part of the assessment, you are provided with a Sinatra skeleton.
 All but one of the migrations have been provided for you.
 Some empty models have also been provided, but you will need to create another.

-### Completing the App and Estimated Times per Release
+### Completing the App
 Complete as much of this CRUD app as possible in the time allowed.
 If time is running out and it looks like the app will not be completed, continue to work through the releases in order and complete as much as possible.
-Each of the release sections has an estimated time.
-This is the approximate length of time it should take to complete the release.
-Be sure to ask questions, if it's taking a lot longer to complete a release.
+Be sure to ask questions, if you find yourself stuck.

 ## Releases
-### Pre-release:  Setup (< 5 minutes)
+### Pre-release:  Setup
 We'll need to make sure that everything is set up before we begin working on the application.
 From the command line, navigate to the `part-3` directory of the phase 2 assessment.
 Once there, run ...

 0. `$ brew update && brew install chromedriver`
 0. `$ bundle`
 0. `$ bundle exec rake db:create`

-### Release 0: Add Model and Migration (10 - 15 minutes)
+### Release 0: Add Model and Migration
 Create both an empty `User` model and a migration to create the corresponding users table.
 You will need to add authentication for users later, what columns will you need to support this feature?
 If you are not sure, take a look at the validation section and corresponding tests.

 0. `$ bundle exec rake db:migrate`
 0. `$ bundle exec rake db:migrate RACK_ENV=test`

-### Release 1: Associations (30 - 45 minutes)
+### Release 1: Associations
 We will be working with four models: `Auction`, `Bid`, `Item`, and `User`.
 Create the associations between the models based on the following descriptions.
 In addition, tests have been written for the associations of each model.
 The tests for associations have been placed in an example group named *model associations*.

 The models and method calls are listed alphabetically; you might need to write them in a different order.